h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

     - Alerts: provides alerts for drift, anomalies and residuals in the data as red, orange or green alerts
     - Owner: username of person who created this project

-- Share Project: with a different user, such as ds2 user
+- (A) Share Project: with a different user, such as ds2 user

 - Deployments: current models deployed in this project
     - No deployments available.